ory/keto/sdk/js/swagger/docs/EnginesApi.md

 var flavor = "flavor_example"; // String | The ORY Access Control Policy flavor.
 Can be \"regex\" and \"exact\".

-var id = "id_example"; // String | The ID of the ORY Access Control Policy Role.

 var opts = {
   'body': new SwaggerJsClient.OryAccessControlPolicyRole() // OryAccessControlPolicyRole |
 };